Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 XLT Result Browser - Response Content
 {{< /image >}}

-This can be a lot of data that might not be structured at all, but the result browser provides two handy tools to enhance readability:
+This can be a lot of data that might not be structured at all, so the result browser provides two handy tools to enhance readability:

 * by clicking _Beautify_ the indentations are corrected (or added, if there were none),